bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

                 tmpfs     3288880      72   3288808   1% /run/user/1000
                 /dev/sda1 1467360 1467360   0         100% /media/vivek/data
                 ```
+            1. Unmount the USB drive.

-                In this case, you need to unmount `sda1`:
+                In the case of the above sample output, you need to unmount `sda1`:
                 ```
                 $ sudo umount /dev/sda1
                 ```